Blues in the Night

 Act One

-As the music begins, the lights come up on three women sitting in what look like individual hotel rooms in a worn down dive.
-The women are in period dress, reflecting Chicago in the late 1930's.
-The Lady from the Road, a warm and beautiful woman in her late 50's or early 60's, has surrounded herself with memories of her brighter past.
-The Woman of the World, a stylish creature of indeterminate age surrounded by an equal amount of perfume and liquor bottles, spends the evening preparing for her gentleman caller.
+As the music begins, the lights come up on three women sitting in what look like individual hotel rooms in a worn-down dive.
+The women are in period dress, reflecting Chicago in the late 1930s.
+The Lady from the Road, a warm and beautiful woman in her late 50s or early 60s, has surrounded herself with memories of her brighter past.
+The Woman of the World, a stylish creature of indeterminate age, surrounded by an equal amount of perfume and liquor bottles, spends the evening preparing for her gentleman caller.
 The Girl With a Date sits in a sparsely decorated room determined to make a fresh start in the big city.
 Behind them, The Man in the Saloon, at once charming and dangerous, watches with a wary eye and comments with a silver tongue.

 The Women sing from their individual areas as they set the stage for the evening.
-As much as they long for a man to hold them, they're alone. ("Blue Blues") The Man, in the band area, sings about his hard luck as the women dream of a better time to come. ("Four Wall Blues / I've Gotta Date With A Dream") The Man hangs out with the band as the Lady addresses the audience.
+As much as they long for a man to hold them, they're alone ("Blue Blues").
+The Man, in the band area, sings about his hard luck as the women dream of a better time to come ("Four Wall Blues / I've Gotta Date with a Dream").
+The Man hangs out with the band as the Lady addresses the audience.
 She introduces the characters on stage, then changes into a flashy costume from her days as a singer.
 She sings "New Orleans Hop Scop Blues" as she shimmies and dances.

 The Woman sits in her armchair and reminisces of days gone by.
-As she sings, her room is temporarily transformed into a dance hall. ("Stompin' at the Savoy") She sprays herself with perfume as the lights crossfade to the Girl.
-The Girl turns on her radio and recognizes the tune. ("Taking a Chance on Love")
+As she sings, her room is temporarily transformed into a dance hall ("Stompin' at the Savoy").
+She sprays herself with perfume as the lights crossfade to the Girl.
+The Girl turns on her radio and recognizes the tune ("Taking a Chance on Love").

-Addressing the audience, The Lady remembers what good old loving used to feel like.
-The Woman and the Girl add their voices from their rooms, taking turns and backing her up. ("It Makes My Love Come Down")
+Addressing the audience, The Lady remembers what good, old loving used to feel like.
+The Woman and the Girl add their voices from their rooms, taking turns and backing her up ("It Makes My Love Come Down").

 Act Two

-The Man and the Women trade off as they talk about their worn down hearts.
+The Man and the Women trade off as they talk about their worn-down hearts.
 The Man wishes for a woman to love him the way he is.
-The Women lament over how untrustworthy men can be. ("When a Woman Loves a Man / Am I Blue") As the Man starts to leave, The Woman comes downstage and focuses on him singing that she wants a "Rough and Ready Man" - one who isn't afraid to work.
+The Women lament over how untrustworthy men can be ("When a Woman Loves a Man / Am I Blue").
+As the Man starts to leave, The Woman comes downstage and focuses on him, singing that she wants a "Rough and Ready Man" — one who isn't afraid to work.
 The Man shivers and exits as The Woman gets more and more carried away.

-The Girl, sitting at the table in her room is clearly a little drunk.
-She feels she's growing old and has to live while she can, teasing the men in the audience with the "Reckless Blues."
+The Girl, sitting at the table in her room, is clearly a little drunk.
+She feels that she's growing old and has to live while she can, teasing the men in the audience with the "Reckless Blues."
 The rest of the stage goes dark and The Lady is taking one last look at her scrapbook and sings the "Wasted Life Blues."
 She lies down on her bed as if she intends never to get up again.
 The Man enters and sings "Baby Doll," looking at The Lady.
 He turns to the audience and turns up the heat, then struts off cockily.

-The Woman sits alone at her vanity, staring into the mirror. ("Nobody Knows You When You're Down and Out") The Lady and The Girl add their voices to hers.
+The Woman sits alone at her vanity, staring into the mirror ("Nobody Knows You When You're Down and Out").
+The Lady and The Girl add their voices to hers.

 In the Finale, all four singers join in "I Gotta Right to Sing the Blues / Blue Blues."
-We are left with an emotional impression of what life was like in the late 1930's in Chicago - good music, hard lives, and dreams that stretch on long into the night.
+We are left with an emotional impression of what life was like in the late 1930s in Chicago — good music, hard lives and dreams that stretch on long into the night.

 Casting

-← Back to Blues In The Night
+← Back to Blues in the Night

 Cast Size: Small (Up to 10 performers)